AbhishekPethani/CSCI_5709_CourseHub/README.md

 </Paper>
 ```

 - The code in [React Grid component - MUI](https://mui.com/components/grid/) was implemented by using react-mui library.
-This code provides grid layout with multiple material UI components to nuild complex layout.
+This code provides grid layout with multiple material UI components to build complex layout.
 - [React Grid component - MUI](https://mui.com/components/grid/)'s Code was used because it provides design that i can use to display review given by user.
 This complex grid contains Img component that i can directly use to display user's profile.
 It also contains various Grid component which i can utilise to display user name, review dscription along with given rating and to show delete icon to delete the review.
 - [React Grid component - MUI](https://mui.com/components/grid/)'s Code was modified by adding FaStar icons to display raings, by adding DeleteIcon to only those reviews that the current logged in user has wrote previously.
 Also, i have passed various props such as, review which contains review details (username, review description, and star ratings), currentUser to display DeleteIcons for reviews written by this current user, setReviewToDelete to set which review to delete when currentUser clicked on DeleteIcons button, and setIsDeleteIconClicked to set isDeleteIconClicked state when current user clicked on DeleteIcons.